 A bachelor's degree from a regionally accredited U.S. institution or a comparable degree from an international institution is required.
 International applicants must have a degree comparable to a regionally accredited U.S. bachelor's degree.

-For specific information about comparable degrees in your country, refer to this list:
+For specific information about comparable degrees in your country, and which academic documents are required, refer to this list:

 Your school should provide an official translation of your documents, or you must have a translation done by your school or an official translator.
 In some countries these people are also notaries.
 Do not submit an evaluation from a credential evaluation service in lieu of a translation.

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 TOEFL scores must be submitted electronically via ETS.
 IELTS scores can be submitted electronically or by paper.Your score will not be accepted if it is more than two years old from the start of your admission term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level and how recent the language instruction was taken are the determining factors in meeting this requirement.

 - English is the exclusive language of instruction at the undergraduate institution; or